edgeone-pages-test/vibe-coding-agent/README.md

 ## Overview

 Web Dev Agent turns natural-language requests into runnable web projects.
-For each conversation, it prepares an isolated sandbox workspace, creates or edits project files, installs dependencies, publishes a live preview, and feeds verification results back into the agent loop.
+For each conversation, it prepares an isolated temporary sandbox workspace where it creates or edits project files, installs dependencies, publishes a live preview, and feeds verification results back into the agent loop.
 Use it for coding-style Makers templates where users need a generated app, a visible preview, and a file browser in one workflow.

-- **Sandbox workspace** — keeps each conversation's project under `projects/<conversation_id>/app`
+- **Temporary sandbox workspace** — creates and edits project code inside the current conversation's temporary sandbox
 - **Multi-stack generation** — creates or updates Next.js, Vite/React, static, Node service, Flask/FastAPI, and similar lightweight web apps
 - **Claude Agent SDK loop** — runs the model with EdgeOne sandbox MCP tools and a restricted tool set
-- **Live preview** — publishes generated apps through `/preview/` on the sandbox public host
+- **Live preview** — starts the app inside the temporary sandbox and returns a runtime-generated preview URL
 - **Verification feedback** — runs build or Python compile checks and attempts one automatic repair pass when verification fails

 ## Environment Variables